esper-io/dev-docs/docs/home/devconsole/device-provisioning/qr-code-provisioning/index.md

 [Provision Device](../index.md) / 6-Tap Provisioning

-#### 6-Tap Provisioning
+#### QR Code Provisioning

 June 6, 2019

-This page describes how user can provision their devices using the 6-tap method.
+This page describes how user can provision their devices using the QR Code Method.

-Below are the steps for the 6-tap provisioning method:
+Similar to the AFW method, the device needs to be prepared for provisioning by bringing up the QR code scanner.

-Similar to the AfW method, the device needs to be prepared for provisioning by bringing up the QR code scanner.
 A QR code is generated in the Esper Console using a [Device Template](../../device-template/index.md).
 It is scanned using the device to complete the provisioning.

 Follow the below two steps to provision a device: